Yangshifu1024/atom-openresty-snippets/README.md

 # Atom Snippets for OpenResty

-I can't update or unpublish the origin repo [atom-autocomplete-openresty](https://atom.io/packages/atom-autocomplete-openresty), So I create a new one.
-So bad.
+I can't update or unpublish the origin repo [atom-autocomplete-openresty](https://atom.io/packages/atom-autocomplete-openresty), so I create the new one here, so bad.

 Updated to OpenResty v1.9.15.1